Irish Potato Candy is a great treat for the upcoming St. Patrick’s Day celebrations.

 I look forward to celebrating St. Patrick’s Day with my family each year.
 It’s a simple holiday for Irish families to celebrate being family together.

-This year my mom is planning to make dinner for all of us.
+This year my daughter is planning to host St. Patrick’s Day dinner for all of us.

 This will give everyone a choice between the two different potato candy flavors.